-The need for confidentiality should be always remembered in the interests of the relevant student and the student's family when complying with this procedure.
+The need for confidentiality should be remembered at all times in the interests of the relevant student and the student's family when complying with this procedure.
 Only where the welfare of the student will be affected should the matter be discussed with anyone, other than the reporting bodies named above, or senior members of the Wellbeing Team.